NinaS23/DrivenPass-Back/README.md

 - `id`: A unique identifier for each note. `serial primary key`
 - `userId`: The user that created the note. `int`
 - `title`: A title for the note.
-Each user can only have one safeNote with the same title.
-Up to 50 characters long. `text`
+Each user can only have one safeNote with the same title.  `text`
 - `note`: The content of the safeNote.
 Up to 1000 characters long. `text`
 - `createdAt`: The date and time when the note was created. `timestamp`